dimag-jfrog/priority-channels/README.md

 The following use cases are supported:

+Main use cases:
-- Highest priority always first - when we always want to process messages in order of priority
+- **Highest priority always first** - when we always want to process messages in order of priority
-- Processing by frequency ratio - when we want to prevent starvation of lower priority messages
+- **Processing by frequency ratio** - when we want to prevent starvation of lower priority messages

+Combinations of main use cases - channel groups:
 - Channel groups by highest priority first inside group and choose among groups by frequency ratio
 - Channel groups by frequency ratio inside group and choose among groups by highest priority first
+- Channel groups by frequency ratio inside group and choose among groups by frequency ratio

 ## Usage

+### Full example

 ```go